FAEO

 The Five Regional bodies

-- North African Federation of Engineering Organisations (NAFEO)
+North African Federation of Engineering Organisations (NAFEO)

-- West African Federation of Engineering Organisations (WAFEO)
+West African Federation of Engineering Organisations (WAFEO)

-- Eastern African Federation of Engineering Organisations (EAFEO)
+Eastern African Federation of Engineering Organisations (EAFEO)

-- Central African Federation of Engineering Organisations (CAFEO)
+Central African Federation of Engineering Organisations (CAFEO)

-- Southern African Federation of Engineering Organisations (SAFEO) – formerly known as the African Engineers Forum (AEF)
+Southern African Federation of Engineering Organisations (SAFEO)